salted-learning/ab-test-reporting/README.md

 - Mount the database, config file folder, and log file folder as volumes so the data persists across runs.
   - Could also mount the code as a volume to make development quicker and easier.
+  - Get the data out of the git repo
 - Restructure the batch `runner.py`
   - Needs to pull from a data source that's more flexible (e.g., csv files)
   - Figure out how this works within the Docker container.